TetrisKid48/WikiScrapeGui/README.md

 Enjoy!

 # More Information
-Page content will be saved to an output.txt in the same directory as the program.
+Page content or HTML code will be saved to an output.txt in the same directory as the program.